TiffanyJTFu/TiffanyFu/_pages/about.md

 ---
 ![profile](https://tiffanyjtfu.github.io/TiffanyFu/images/tiffanyprofile1.JPG)

-Tiffany is a dynamic and creative student with a strong passion for **cultural expression**, **community engagement**, and **social impact**.
-With over 13 years of training in **Ballet**, **Classical Chinese dance**, and **Modern dance**, I'm currently pursuing additional certification through the **Arts Unionville Dance Program** at Unionville High School in Ontario.
-I share my cultural heritage through performance, blending tradition with storytelling, and frequently performs at multicultural festivals and community events.
+Hi, I’m Tiffany — a dynamic and creative student with a deep passion for cultural expression, community engagement, and social impact.
+I’ve trained in Ballet, Classical Chinese Dance, and Modern Dance for over 13 years, and I’m currently pursuing certification through the Arts Unionville Dance Program at Unionville High School in Ontario.
+I enjoy sharing my cultural heritage through performance, blending tradition with storytelling, and regularly appear at multicultural festivals and community events.

-Beyond the performing arts, I'm actively involved in **non-profit organizations**.
-I have served as both **Sponsorship Coordinator** and **Outreach Executive**, where I contributed to event planning, sponsor outreach, logistics, and day-of execution.
-My responsibilities included researching and contacting potential sponsors, developing sponsorship packages, and helping secure financial and in-kind support to ensure successful events.
+Beyond the performing arts, I’m actively involved in nonprofit organizations.
+I’ve served as both Sponsorship Coordinator and Outreach Executive, where I helped plan events, coordinated sponsor outreach, managed logistics, and supported day-of execution.
+My work included researching and contacting potential sponsors, developing sponsorship packages, and securing both financial and in-kind contributions to ensure successful events.

-I also actively participates in her school’s **Model United Nations (Model UN) Club**.
-I took part in the **Toronto Model UN Conference**, where I represented various countries in formal UN simulations, debated global issues, and honed her skills in diplomacy, public speaking, and negotiation.
+At school, I participate in the Model United Nations (Model UN) Club, where I’ve represented countries at the Toronto Model UN Conference.
+These experiences have helped me develop a deeper understanding of global issues, diplomacy, and international relations, while also strengthening my public speaking and negotiation skills.

-In addition, Tiffany is a dedicated member of the **Mock Trial Club**, where I participates in simulated courtroom trials.
-I has collaborated with peers to prepare case materials, construct legal arguments, and role-play as attorneys and witnesses.
-Through these experiences, I have developed a foundational understanding of legal processes, courtroom etiquette, and critical reasoning.
+I’m also an engaged member of the Mock Trial Club, where I participate in simulated courtroom trials.
+I work closely with my peers to prepare case materials, construct legal arguments, and role-play as attorneys and witnesses.
+These experiences have given me a solid foundation in legal processes, courtroom etiquette, and critical thinking.

-Tiffany also expresses her creativity through **baking and cooking**, often contributing to **charity bake sales** and **school fundraising events** that support meaningful causes.
+Creativity plays a big role in my life beyond academics and performance.
+I enjoy baking and cooking, and I often contribute to charity bake sales and school fundraisers that support meaningful causes.

-Her commitment to **giving back** is evident through her ongoing volunteer work at **local festivals**, **community events**, and with **charities supporting sick and hospitalized children**.
+Giving back to the community is deeply important to me.
+I regularly volunteer at local festivals, community events, and organizations that support sick and hospitalized children.

-Tiffany’s curiosity and dedication to academic growth have led her to **research opportunities** in both **social science and psychology**.
-I collaborated with a University of **Toronto professor** on a research project that involved literature review, survey design, and data analysis focused on adolescent health and cross-cultural education.
+My curiosity and drive for academic growth have led me to pursue research opportunities in social science and psychology.
+I collaborated with **Dr. Tao Wang, a professor at the University of Toronto**, on a project titled **“Cross-Cultural Education Methods and Adolescents’ Physical and Mental Health.”** My role included conducting literature reviews, assisting with survey design, and supporting data collection and analysis.

-In **Summer 2024**, Tiffany attended the **Brown University Pre-College Program** in Leadership and Social Change, where I completed an independent social science research project titled:
-**“The Lack of Cultural Awareness in Markham: Challenges and Opportunities for Youth Engagement.”**
-Supervised by a Brown University assistant professor, the project explored the effects of cultural disconnect among youth in one of Canada’s most diverse cities and proposed actionable solutions to enhance cross-cultural understanding and inclusion.
+In Summer 2024, I attended the Brown University Pre-College Program in Leadership and Social Change, where I completed an independent research project titled: **“The Misrepresentation of Chinese Culture: A Youth Perspective on Anti-Asian Racism and Cultural Identity.”** Under the mentorship of a Brown University assistant professor, I examined the effects of cultural disconnect among youth in one of Canada’s most diverse cities and proposed actionable strategies to improve inclusion and cross-cultural understanding.

-In **Summer 2025**, Tiffany was selected to participate in **Shad York**, a nationally recognized **Shad Canada enrichment program** focused on **STEAM**, **entrepreneurship**, and **leadership**.
-As part of the program, I co-developed an **innovation prototype** called **ICELERT**, designed to detect and alert drivers of icy road conditions to help prevent traffic accidents.
-I contributed to both the technical concept and business planning process.
+In Summer 2025, I was selected to participate in **Shad York**, a nationally recognized Shad Canada enrichment program focused on **STEAM**, entrepreneurship, and leadership.
+As part of the program, I co-developed **ICELERT**, an innovation prototype designed to detect and alert drivers of icy road conditions to help prevent accidents.
+I contributed to both the technical development and the business planning process.

-Tiffany also played a leading role in planning and hosting Shad York’s **Open Day Celebration** and **Evening Variety Show**.
-As one of the **Masters of Ceremonies (MCs)**, I introduced speakers and performers, engaged the audience, and ensured the smooth flow of the events through coordination and stage management.
+I also played a leading role in organizing and hosting Shad York’s Open Day Celebration and Evening Variety Show.
+As one of the **Masters of Ceremonies (MCs)**, I introduced speakers and performers, engaged the audience, and helped manage the stage to ensure a smooth and memorable experience.

-Her academic interests span **political science**, **psychology**, **economics**, and **law**, reflecting a long-term goal of understanding how **human behavior and governance intersect** to create meaningful and lasting societal change.
+My academic interests span **political science, psychology, economics, and law**, reflecting a long-term goal of understanding how human behavior and governance intersect to create meaningful and lasting societal change.

 ## Research & Innovation Projects